Experiencing online bullying, abuse and harassment can be difficult, but Netsafe can help you through it with our free and confidential service.

 - Try to get someone to hurt themselves

-- Shares intimate images without content (leaked nudes and revenge porn)
+- Shares intimate images without consent (leaked nudes and revenge porn)

 - Encourage other people to send harmful messages to someone